TuanSSM/anagram-finder/README.md

 ### Part 3

+DB connection will be implemented

-1. Write singleton anagrams (only one word) to a file with unique anagram identifier, one word per line.
+1. Write singleton anagrams (only one word) ~~to a file with unique anagram identifier, one word per line.~~
-2. Generate 2 word anagrams, repeat same write procedure with a combined anagram per line in a directory with name number of words
+2. Generate 2 word anagrams, repeat same write procedure with a combined anagram ~~per line in a directory with name number of words~~
 3. By making use of last generated n word anagrams and singleton anagrams, generate n+1 word anagrams.
-4. Squash files with same name as lines with a delimeter `,` to a single result file
+4. ~~Squash files with same name as lines with a delimeter to a single result file~~

 ## Building